root-project/web/manual/python/index.md

 which inherited from `ROOT::Math::IMultiGenFunction` and `ROOT::Math::IMultiGradFunction`, respectively.
 The purpose of these classes was to serve as a base class for Python classes that wanted to inherit from the ROOT::Math classes.
-This allowed to define Python functions that could be used for fitting in Fit::Fitter.
+This allowed to define Python functions that could be used for fitting in Fit::Fitter.<br/>
 In the new PyROOT, `TPyMultiGenFunction` and `TPyMultiGradFunction` do not exist anymore, since their functionality is automatically provided by new cppyy: when a Python class inherits from a C++ class, a wrapper C++ class is automatically generated.
 That wrapper class will redirect any call from C++ to the methods implemented by the Python class.

+_**Example**_

-Therefore, the user can make their Python function classes inherit directly from the ROOT::Math C++ classes, for example:
+You can make your Python function classes inherit directly from the ROOT::Math C++ classes.

 ```python
 import ROOT